RainbowMarks/rainbowmarks.github.io/MR340/2024/index.md

     <a href="https://photos.rainbowmarks.com/2023/Watersports/MR340">Click to view the galleries</a><br/> (you can <a href="https://photos.rainbowmarks.com/search">search</a> by boat number)
     <p></p>
     <h2>Finish Line Photos</h2>
-    <p>This year we will be at the finish line attempting to take photos of every finisher and have the ability to print those photos onsite shortly thereafter. </p>
+    <p>This year we will be at the finish line attempting to take photos of every finisher.
+If you're there and want to order prints for pickup at the finish line party let us know! </p>
   </div>
 </div>
 <div class="row">
   <div class="col-md-12">
   <h3>Photo Pricing</h3>
     <p>Individual Photos can be purchased via the gallery links above.
 Individual photos are $25 each for digital download.</p>
-    <p>We also sell a variety of print formats (paper, canvas, metal, cards, etc).</p>
+    <p>We also sell a variety of print formats (paper, canvas, metal, cards, etc) in our online galleries.</p>
   </div>
 </div>
 <div class="row">